kubecost/poc-common-configurations/saml-okta/README.md

 Filters are used to give visibility to a subset of objects in Kubecost.
 Examples of the various filters available are in [filters.json](./filters.json).

-These filters can be configured using groups in your Okta directory.
+These filters can be configured using groups or user attributes in your Okta directory.
 It is also possible to assign filters to specific users.
+The example below is using groups.

 >Note that you can combine filtering with admin/readonly rights.